AdoriZahard/hi3er/docs/index.md

 **Dark Garb No More**: Elemental DMG increases by 0.8% per second.
 40 stacks max.
 Taking DMG reduces 10 stacks. | 3rd **Nexus Signet 2: Suffering Mass** |
 **Broken Dream**: With Soldier's Remembrance stacks, the max stacks of all buffs from Normal Signets of Vicissitude increase by 20.
 Losing all Soldier's Remembrance stacks reduces the max stacks by 10 but restores 1 Soldier's Remembrance stack.
 Can only be triggered once every battle. | Optional

+!!! note
+    If you have no better choices for doors, you can try to take Broken Dream.

 ####<p align="center">Kalpas - Signet of Decimation (3rd Core)</p>